 Oat Straw comes from the stem of oat plants when they’re still green and the sap is still milky.
 It’s a wonderful herb to keep on hand for many reasons.

 It’s a wonderful source of both calcium and silica.
-Oat Straw has been utilized for centuries for skin issues and to help keep blood sugar balanced.
+Oat Straw has been utilized for centuries for skin issues and to help maintain healthy blood sugar.
 It’s most often made into a hot tea or extracts so it can be added to food.

 You could add this tea to a homemade face wash or infuse oils with it.